cihanuyanik/pywebchannel/docs/usage_setup.md

     app.exec()
 ```

-This will spin a web server at port `12000`, and serve the `app_ui` folder.
-You can access your UI through
+This will spin a web server at port `12000`, and serve the `app_ui` folder, and creates a `QWebEngineView` to display
-a browser by typing `http://localhost:12000` into the address bar.
-This could be helpful, if you observe any weird
+your UI.
+You can also access your UI through a browser by typing `http://localhost:12000` into the address bar.
+This
-behaviour on your it.
-The console on the browser could be helpful to debug the problem.
+could be helpful, if you observe any weird behaviour on your UI.
+The console on the browser could be helpful to debug
+the problem.